 Formal establishment of a Mentor relationship is required for newly appointed Assistant Professors within three months of their appointment, and ongoing mentoring activity is required for all Assistant Professors.
 Establishing a mentor is strongly encouraged for all other junior faculty (Instructors and Sr. Instructors), but not required.

 DOM Junior Faculty Mentor Program (JUMP) - Designed for junior faculty who are about to start or would like to become a first time mentor.
 This program provides strategies and guidance to junior faculty and prepares them for the unique challenges they face when asked by students, residents, and fellows to assume a mentoring role.
-Questions: Greg Austin, MD, firstname.lastname@example.org
+Questions or nomination/application?
+Greg Austin, MD, firstname.lastname@example.org

 School of Medicine CO-Mentor Program – Designed for faculty who have served as mentors for years, but have never had any formal training.
 The program targets mentor/mentee pairs and intends to enhance their mentorship relationship through a variety of evidence-based strategies.